 So, for the BBC's coverage of the FA Cup quarter finals, semi-finals and final, the BBC adopted a single UHD HLG HDR workflow to feed both their domestic UHD HDR and HD SDR distribution, as well as to provide UHD and HD SDR signals to other rights holders.
-The simplified production architecture is illustrated in the figure below.
+The simplified production architecture is illustrated Figure 80.